svilupp/svilupp.github.io/scratchpad/rethinking_coding.md

 I suspect the answer is that we **don't have the perfect tool for it yet**.
 New projects are so easy because there are no styles/patterns/abstractions to match, and LLMs can figure out all the defaults for us.
 Maybe the missing tool is something about finding the **perfect context** and an agentic loop that can **make more than one step** on its own?

 While we wait for that perfect tool, here's what I've noticed works well to keep the speed up:

-1. **Master the tool's limits**: Every day, I keep trying to push myself to find out what reliably works and what's too much to ask.
+- **Master your AI tool's limits**: Every day, I keep trying to push myself to find out what reliably works and what's too much to ask.
 It's a great practice because the tools are literally changing day to day (keep trying the new features).

-2. **Be better at communication**: Obsessively write documentation and explain everything in comments; it will help you but it will also help the LLM.
+- **Be better at communication**: Obsessively write documentation and explain everything in comments; it will help you but it will also help the LLM.

-3. **Don't give in to the lure of easy code writing**: I lost so much time on generating code and variations I didn't need. **Ruthless prioritization** was an effective strategy in the old coding world, it **is still important**!
+- **Don't give in to the lure of easy code writing**: I lost so much time on generating code and variations I didn't need. **Ruthless prioritization** was an effective strategy in the old coding world, it **is still important**!

 Are we fully in the AI-first development process yet?
 Not quite.
 We see glimpses of it with Cursor Composer mode, but it still has too many sharp edges.
 Tools like Devin and other auto-agents are a step too far.
 We need something in between that's more autonomous than Composer if it's confident about next steps.